inas99/TalhiCalculator/README.md

 ## Overview
--This project is an Android homework. <br />
+* This project is a homework  for Introduction to Android class. <br />
--The calculator is not mathemathical, It actually converts length,temperature, area, volume, weight, ad time. <br />
+* The calculator is not mathemathical, It actually converts length,temperature, area, volume, weight, ad time. <br />
--The calculator is not mathemathical, It actually converts length,temperature, area, volume, weight, ad time. <br />
+* The calculator is not mathemathical, It actually converts length,temperature, area, volume, weight, ad time. <br />
--It supports 5 languages: English,French,Arabic,Turkish(My spoken language) plus Spanish that I am learning :). <br />
+* It supports 5 languages: English,French,Arabic,Turkish(My spoken language) plus Spanish that I am learning :). <br />
--For control I used seekbars.
+* For control I used seekbars.